Hurricane Helene & Milton - Permitting Information

 To assist residents in post-Helene and Milton recovery efforts, the City, under the emergency declaration, is suspending enforcement of the following code provisions and providing expedited permitting assistance.

 • RV's and travel trailers and other similar units may be used for temporary living.
-The RV/travel trailer must be on private property and not within the public right-of-way.
+The RV/travel trailer must be on private property and not within the public right-of-way (streets and sidewalks).

-• Mobile food trucks may operate in any zoning district if they comply with the remaining requirements of LDC Section 56.05.
+• Mobile food trucks may operate in any zoning district if they comply with the remaining requirements of LDC Section 56.05, excluding subsection (F). - EFFECTIVE UNTIL MAY 13, 2025

 For more information on these provisions click here.